 Next, he used a styrofoam block from my stash and decided that would make the best spearhead.
 Using a Styrofoam cutter we cut the block to shape.
 Once completed, he stuck the spearhead onto a skewer.
 I spray painted it bronze and once dry he hot glued it to the top of the curtain rod.

 DIY Spartan Helmet

 The last piece of the costume was the Spartan helmet.
-He found a picture of the style helmet he wanted and I free-handed the front of the mask onto some chipboard and he cut most of it out, but asked for help with the eyes and nose piece.
+He found a picture of the style helmet he wanted and I free-handed the front of the mask onto some chipboard.
 I also freehanded the back piece onto chipboard and then Mason cut out both pieces.

-We blew up a balloon and placed the helmet onto it and proceeded to paper mache the top of the helmet.
+We blew up a balloon placed the helmet onto it and began to paper-mache the top of the helmet.
 It took two coats of paper mache.
-After that dried, we spray painted the helmet bronze.
-I had Mason do the first coat.
-I did the second because his coats were pretty spotty and he didn’t love the look.
+After that dried, we spray-painted the helmet bronze.

-It took about 2.5 days to finish this Greek Mythology Costume.
-He was so excited about the costume that it has been completed about 3 weeks before the assignment is due!
-I love his enthusiasm and excitement and hope he has a great time the day the project is due!
+It took about 2.5 days to finish this Greek Mythology Costume school project.
+He was so excited about the costume that it was completed about 3 weeks before the assignment was due!